gnguyen87/ds456_nrmc/README.md

 # Examining the Roots of Environmental Injustice in Minneapolis: An Advocacy for Equitable Access to Urban Green Spaces

-This is a senior capstone project by Macalester students.
+This repository contains the work for a senior capstone project by Macalester students.
+The project investigates the historical and systemic roots of environmental injustice in Minneapolis, with a focus on advocating for equitable access to urban green spaces.

+## Website
-Here is the link to our published website: https://gnguyen87.github.io/ds456_nrmc_website/
+Explore our findings and insights on our published website: [ds456_nrmc_website](https://gnguyen87.github.io/ds456_nrmc_website/)

+## Authors
-Main author: Na Nguyen and Mikaely Evans.
+- **Main Authors**: Na Nguyen and Mikaely Evans
-Other contributors: Charles Batkaishan and Ronan Mannings.
+- **Other Contributors**: Charles Batkaishan and Ronan Mannings

+## Acknowledgments
-Much thanks to Michael Krisch for his invaluable guidance and input throughout our project!
+We extend our gratitude to Michael Krisch for his invaluable guidance and input throughout this project.